Corruption in Rwanda: Challenges

 Despite the strides made by the Rwandan government’s anti-corruption efforts, the problem still persists.
 Public procurement remains one of the critical areas of concern.
 According to organizations such as Global Integrity, there is still a lack of transparency in the process of the awarding of government contracts and this is supported by persistent allegations of favoritism and lack in competitive bidding.
 Some of the consequences are inflated costs and poor quality in public contracts.
 For example, the construction of the Kigali Convention Center was marred by irregularities in the procurement process, which led to increased cost and construction delays.
 The same happened in the case of the Rwanda Biomedical Centre where officials were accused of diverting funds intended for medical supplies.

 It is also noted that the financing of political parties and candidates remains unregulated.
 There is no law that requires these to disclose the amount and identity of local funders.
-In addition, there is public access to information is limited and the case is the same for public participation in the budget processes.
+In addition, there is limited public access to information; the case is the same for public participation in the budget processes.

 The restrictive political environment is also cited for its effect on transparency.
 It is challenging to determine the extent of corruption because specific cases are not accessible to the public.
 Political opposition, media, and civil society organizations face harassment, intimidation, and trumped-up charges, which undermine efforts to ensure full transparency and accountability in Rwanda’s anti-corruption initiatives.